IUREDCap/redcap-etl-module/dependencies/iu-redcap/redcap-etl/docs/DeveloperGuide.md

         MySQL:<db-host>:<db-username>:<db-password>:<db-name>

+You need to create SQLite test databases.
+Use the following commands

+        cd tests/output
+        sqlite3 repeating-events.db
+        sqlite3 visits.db

+When in the sqlite shell from executing the above sqlite3 commands, enter the following:

+        .databases
+        .quit

-The next thing you need to do is to create the configuration file for the Visits project:
+The next thing you need to do is to create the configuration files for the "Repeating Events" and "Visits" projects:

 1. Copy the visits configuration and SQL post-processing files from the tests/config-init directory to the tests/config